chrisstaite/TeensyDmx/README.md

 I've done limited testing on the receive and transmit functionality with the hardware I have lying around.
-DMX transmit, DMX receive and RDM responder tested working on Serial1, on Teensy 3.2 on Arduino IDE 1.8.2
+DMX transmit, DMX receive and RDM responder tested working on Serial1, on Teensy 3.2 and 3.5 on Arduino IDE 1.8.2